earthly/earthly/docs/basics/part-8a-using-earthly-in-your-current-ci.md

 3. Log in to image registries, such as DockerHub
 4. Run Earthly

-As part of this, you may need to set up credentials for Earthly itself, if you are using Earthly Satellites, or Earthly Cloud Secrets.
+As part of this, you may need to set up credentials for Earthly Cloud, if you are using Earthly Satellites or Earthly Secrets.
 For this, you can use the following command:

 ```bash
 earthly account create-token my-ci-token